jenschlot/IBM-Bluemix-DevOps-Documentation/docs_archive/guidejhwebide/forksentimentapp.md

 The **Services** tab has options to add various services such as mongodb, SSO, MapReduce and more.

 After making changes, you'll want to share them with other users of the project so let's push them to the repository.
-Read how to at [Push changes for the IBM DevOps Services Sentiment analysis app](pushsentimentapp).
+Read how to at [Push changes for the IBM Bluemix DevOps Services Sentiment analysis app](pushsentimentapp).